-Your child must be picked up by 5:15pm or 5:30pm (site specific closing time).
-You must sign your child out from the centre and ensure that a staff member is aware you are taking your child home.
-Please check with the staff to see if there are any messages related to your child and to hear about how their day was.
+Your child must be picked up by the child care centre's closing time (5:00pm Downtown; 5:15pm Westhills).
+Parents are to phone the centre upon arrival.
+Staff will sign your child out from the centre and will have them ready for you at the door.
+Please check with the staff to see if there are any messages related to your child and to hear about their day.
+If possible, consider limiting your routine to one drop-off and pick-up person per family.

-Children will only be released to authorized persons, including parents, persons listed on the Authorized to Pick-Up List/Emergency Contact List in the Registration Package or parents/guardians recorded on a legal document (i.e. custody agreement).
+Children will only be released to authorized persons, including parents, persons listed on the Authorized to Pick-Up List/Emergency Contact List in the Registration Package or parents/guardians recorded on a legal document (i.e. custody agreement), unless staff are notified in writing.

-Children will not be released to anyone other than individuals listed on the Authorized Pick-Up List/Emergency Contact List in the Registration Package, unless staff are notified in writing.
 Should a parent wish to have an additional person added to the Authorized Pick-Up List, written consent must be submitted to Supervisor.
-Photo identification is required to verify the identity of the person picking up your child, if staff are unfamiliar with the person.
+Photo identification is required to verify the identity of the person picking up your child if staff are unfamiliar with the person.